GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

    God provided a better covering for their shame as well as better protection against the perils of living in an environment outside of the garden.

-   - a.
-Redemptive meaning in shadow:
+   - Redemptive meaning in shadow:

      It is going to take the shedding of blood to cover the shame of and the perils of sin.

-   - b.
-It foreshadowed a key element in what it would cost to redeem sinners.
+   - It foreshadowed a key element in what it would cost to redeem sinners.
 “Without the shedding of blood there is no forgiveness” (Heb.
 9:22b) “because the blood is the life” (Deut.
 12:23a).

 2. Abel’s sacrifice:

    > Abel brought fat portions from some of the first born of his flock.
 The LORD looked with favor on Abel and his offering (Gn.
 4:4).

-   - a.
-Redemptive meaning in shadow:
+   - Redemptive meaning in shadow:

      It is going to take the shedding of the blood of the firstborn to redeem.

-   - b.
-It foreshadowed a key qualification of the one who will be sacrificed to redeem the lost:
+   - It foreshadowed a key qualification of the one who will be sacrificed to redeem the lost:

      > [Jesus] is the image of the invisible God, the firstborn over all creation (Col. 1:15).